mircopp/ActivityRecognition/README.md

 Returns all the models computed during the model selection.

 #### 1.1.7. set_model (type)
-Sets another of the computed models as best performing one if the user wants to do so (knn, boosting or svc)
+Sets another of the computed models as best performing one if the user wants to do so (knn, boosting or svc).

 #### 1.1.8. save_model (path='sequential_sensory_data_model.bin')
-For further usage the user of this class can save the model and all its components (best performing model, other models, standard scaler, sequentializer)
+For further usage the user of this class can save the model and all its components (best performing model, other models, standard scaler, sequentializer).

 #### 1.1.9. load_model (path='sequential_sensory_data_model.bin')
 In order to load a precomputed model one can use this function by just giving the path of the model and all its components get loaded.